elaforge/karya/doc/INSTALL.md

 reason, the fonts on linux sometimes have backslashes in their names, and sometimes not.
 If there is a complaint at startup about the font not being found you might have to edit a font name in `App/Config.hsc`.

-## Linux

-- Either jack1 or jack2.
-JACK support is mostly untested and probably doesn't work, since I don't do music on linux.
-Get in touch if you can help with linux support.

 ## Haskell dependencies